sagemath/trac_to_gh/Issue 170.md

 # Issue 170: QQ('1/0')

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/170

 Original creator: was